Christoph Fahlbusch

 The fastest note is the one you don't have to think about.

 The system tracks clipboard changes to avoid repetitive prompts.
-It's unobtrusive until you need it, then it's instant.
+It stays out of the way until you need it, then it's instant.

 Privacy in public